How we use your cookies

 The environments that we live in effect all factors in our day-to-day life.
 Humidity is one of those environmental factors that have such a visible effect that it quickly impacts what we wear, how much time we spend in-doors and out, and even how our hair looks!
 It is also one of those elements that is harmful if not dealt with properly, not only to our health, but also to our belongings.

 Shoes are unfortunately one of things that are drastically effected if not cared for properly in high-humidity environments.
 It is a nightmare that will make your beautiful leather shoes prone to developing mold.
-This can grow all over your shoe uppers, soles and even in the insides of your shoes with visible white, yellow or green mold!
+This can grow all over your shoe uppers, soles and even in the insides of your shoes with visible white, yellow or green mold.
+Mold on shoes, mold in shoes, moldy shoes it's just a nightmare!

-Luckily, there are a few pre-storage and storage steps you can take to avoid ruin to your shoes.
+Luckily, there are a few pre-storage and storage steps you can take to avoid ruin to your shoes and avoid gettin mold on shoes.

 So let’s get to it!